 Photography and filming for personal, non-commercial purposes

-Members of the public visiting the Houses of Parliament for tours and other reasons are welcome to take photos for personal, non-commercial purposes in Westminster Hall and St Stephen’s Hall.
+Members of the public visiting UK Parliament for tours and other reasons are welcome to take photos for personal, non-commercial purposes in Westminster Hall and St Stephen’s Hall.
 Photography is also permitted in the visitor area of New Palace Yard which provides views of the Elizabeth Tower.

 The use of cameras and mobile phones is not permitted in other parts of the tour routes or in the public galleries.
 In consideration of other visitors, mobile phones should be switched off during tours.